 The official course information for all of the active courses offered by College of the Canyons is available for viewing and printing from the College of the Canyons eLumen site.
 (Please go to http://canyons.elumenapp.com/public/ to download the official course outline of record for your class.)
 The Curriculum Office staff implements approved changes to the curriculum database monthly as the Curriculum Committee approves changes.
-Instructors should access the course outline for the class being taught.
-See the link embedded above.
+Instructors should consider accessing the course outline for the class being taught.